Last Updated on48 minutes to read

 The bottom line is great customer service can save you from a bad product experience and result in a positive outcome for your business.
 Not convinced?
 Here are some great customer service statistics to help further persuade you.
 The most significant source of genuine and long-term referrals is by providing excellent services, above and beyond what your competitors offer.

-Here are some ways to amp up your customers service that will help you ultimately increase customer referrals.
+Here are some ways to amp up your customer service that will help you ultimately increase customer referrals.

 1. Allow clients to say ‘no’